 - DFG (2019): Guidelines for safeguarding good scientific practice.
 Code of conduct

 - DFG (1998/2013): Proposals for Safeguarding Good Scientific Practice, English from page 59

 - DFG (2018): Procedural guidelines on good scientific practice (only available in German)

 - Vereinigung deutscher Staatsrechtslehrere e.
 V. (2012): Guidelines.
 Good scientific practice in public law (only available in German)

 - German University Association (2016): The industrial doctorate.
 Rules of good scientific practice (only available in German)

-The basis for the activities of the Ombudsman for Self-Regulation in Science (link only available in German) is the statute of the University of Bayreuth for ensuring the standards of the regulations of good scientific practice and for dealing with scientific misconduct dated May 10, 2012.
+The basis for the activities of the Ombudsperson for scientific integrity is the statute of the University of Bayreuth for ensuring the standards of the regulations of good scientific practice and for dealing with scientific misconduct dated July 28, 2022.

 - Ombuds Persons for Junior ScholarsHide